wangzhizhou/ExarotonAPI/README.md

 - 👉🏻 [Send Message][websocket send message cases]
 - 👉🏻 [Receive Message][websocket message receive handler]

-## Developemnt 👨🏻‍💻
+## Development 👨🏻‍💻

-If you want to contribute to this project, you can use your Mac device and install the Xcode`(>= 15.3)` to get start
+If you want to contribute to this project, you can use your Mac device and install the Xcode`(>= 15.4)` to get start

 Run shell command as follow to get the project and open it with xcode editor: